 Fund financial statements report detailed information about the assessor.
 The focus of governmental fund financial statements is on major funds rather than reporting funds by type.
-Each major fund is presented in a separate column.

 A fund is a separate accounting entity with a self-balancing set of accounts that comprise its assets, liabilities, fund equity, revenues, and expenditures.
 Funds are classified into three categories; governmental, proprietary, and fiduciary.
 Each category, in turn, is divided into separate "fund types".
 Governmental funds are used to account for a government's general activities, where the focus of attention is on the providing of services to the public as opposed to proprietary funds where the focus of attention is on recovering the cost of providing services to the public or other agencies through service charges or user fees.
+Fiduciary funds are used to account for assets held for others.
 The assessor's current operations require the use of only governmental funds.
 The governmental fund type used by the assessor is described as follows: